wein.plus

 Log in Become a Member

 DO area for the famous dessert wine in the Spanish region of Andalusia, named after the province or provincial capital on the Costa del Sol (south coast).
-In the same area, normal white, rosé and red wines are also produced under the DO designation Sierras de Málaga.
+Normal white, rosé and red wines are also produced in the same area under the DO designation Sierras de Málaga.
 Málaga is one of the oldest types of wine mentioned in writing and was already famous in ancient times.
 The city was founded by the Phoenicians around 800 BC.
-Around 600 BC, the Greeks settled in Malaga and brought their wine-growing skills with them.
+Around 600 BC, the Greeks settled in Malaga and brought their knowledge of viticulture with them.
 Around 202 BC, the city came under Roman rule under the name "Flavia Malacita".
 In 743 it was conquered by the Moors.
-During the Arab occupation there was a ban on alcohol with the death penalty for drunks.
-Later this was replaced by fines and taxes.
+During the Arab occupation, there was a ban on alcohol with the death penalty for drunks.
+This was later replaced by fines and taxes.

 Voices of our members